 DSL or Digital Subscriber Line is an Internet service connecting directly to your home via telephone.
 DSL is usually slower than cable Internet, but it’s much more reliable and is often cheaper.

 DSL is becoming increasingly popular as a replacement for cable Internet.
-This is because DSL is usually slower than cable Internet, but it’s much more reliable and often cheaper.
-In some cases, you can even get free DSL, although that will be limited to certain areas.
-If you’re looking to try out DSL, here are some things you should know before you sign up.
+DSL is usually slower than cable Internet, but it’s much more reliable and often cheaper.
+Sometimes, you can even get free DSL, which will be limited to certain areas.
+If you want to try out DSL, here are some things you should know before signing up.

 DSL stands for digital subscriber line.
 It’s a type of broadband internet that uses existing phone lines.
-This method works well because DSL requires an analog telephone line, which is how most households already have a connection to the phone company.
+This method works well because DSL requires an analog telephone line, which is how most households connect to the phone company.

 Benefits of cable Internet